PanQiWei/ASC21-ClozeTest/README.md

 - pytorch>=1.6.0
 - transformers>=4.0.1
 ## Pretrained Model Prepare
-This project currently support only BERT, Albert and Roberta pretrained model.<\b>
+This project currently support only BERT, Albert and Roberta pretrained model.<br>
-To use one of model version supported, please pre-download from <a>https://huggingface.co/models<\a><\b>
+To use one of model version supported, please pre-download from [https://huggingface.co/models]<br>
-We heighly recommend you try to use bert-large-uncased, albert-xlarge-v2 and roberta-large because they've been testd and proved worked.<\b>
+We heighly recommend you try to use bert-large-uncased, albert-xlarge-v2 and roberta-large because they've been testd and proved worked.<br>
 ## Usage
 ### train.py
-To train a model,using the train.py file.<\b>
+To train a model,using the train.py file.<br>
-Run this on your command line like this:<\b>
+Run this on your command line like this:<br>
  ` CUDA_VISIBLE_DEVICES=0 python -m torch.distributed.launch --nproc_per_node=1 train.py --pretrained_model='albert-xlarge-v2'`